 Any advertisement for a free credit report must disclose that federal law entitles consumers to obtain a free credit report at AnnualCreditReport.com.
 This part of the law gives you a good way to stay on top of your credit rating and make sure errors don't creep in.

 Television and radio ads must include the following sentence: "This is not the free credit report provided for by federal law."
 That indicates the advertised product offers other or additional services for a fee.

 Credit card issuers can no longer grant credit cards to consumers under age 21 unless the person has submitted a written application.
 Young consumers also must have a co-signer to get a credit card—or show they have means to repay the debt.

 Prescreened offers for credit cannot be sent to consumers under 21, and credit card issuers are banned from giving freebies to college students in exchange for a completed credit card application at any event that is college-sponsored or on campus.

 Any company issuing a gift card, gift certificate, or prepaid card is not allowed to charge an inactivity fee unless the gift card has not been used for 12 months.
 The purchaser must be notified before purchasing the gift card that an inactivity fee can be assessed, and the amount of the fee must be disclosed ahead of time.

 Gift certificate expiration must be five years from the date of purchase or five years from the last date funds were loaded onto the certificate.
 If the gift card has an expiration date, it must be disclosed prior to purchase.

 These rules do not apply to reloadable phone cards, reloadable cards that are not marketed as gift cards or gift certificates, cards used in place of tickets for admission to certain events, and paper gift certificates.

-A credit card issuer who violates the Credit CARD Act can be fined between $500 and $5,000 for each violation.
+A credit card issuer in violation of the CARD Act can be fined $500 to $5,000 for each violation.